"Knight Thoughts" - exclusive web content

 Filmmaker Chris Smith, beloved for his offbeat, winning documentaries American Movie, American Job, Home Movie, and The Yes Men

-The Pool, a slice of life drama with a hint of mystery.
+has now ventured far afield with his feature debut, The Pool, a slice of life drama with a hint of mystery.
 Smith's simple film,

 based on a short story by his co-screenwriter Randy Russell, is set in Panjim, Goa, India.
 The movie follows the day to day